Tub gurnard: Distribution and habitat

-The Tub Gurnard is found in the Eastern Atlantic Ocean where it occurs from Norway south along the European and African coasts as far south as Ghana.
-It occurs throughout the Mediterranean Sea and in the Black Sea too.
-It is also found in the sea of Marmara and in the coastal waters of the British Isles.It is absent from Madeira and the Azores but is found around the Canary Islands.Although, its distribution is starting to shift northwards as its increasing abundance in the Central North Sea.This species is found on sand, mud-sand or gravel substrates at depths between 20 and 300 m.
-It can also be found in the lower layers of sediment at the bottom of lakes, oceans and streams.The Tub Gurnard tends to go through migratory movements within their depth range during the year in shallow depths in spring-summer and move to deeper waters in the winter.
-After completing an experiment based on the gurnards dependency, subjects found that it does migrate between different Salinity habitats throughout its life cycle.
-Which shows high potential for being able to adapt to different environments.
-Also shows why the distribution of Tub Gurnard is very large, where many people have found different waters, its located within.
-After completing an experiment based on the gurnard's dependency, subjects found that it does migrate between different Salinity habitats throughout its life cycle.
+The tub gurnard is found in the Eastern Atlantic Ocean where it occurs from Norway south along the European and African coasts as far south as Ghana.
+It occurs throughout the Mediterranean Sea and in the Black Sea as well.
+It is also found in the Sea of Marmara and in the coastal waters of the British Isles.
+It is absent from Madeira and the Azores but is found around the Canary Islands.
+Its distribution is thought to be shifting northwards as its abundance is increasing in the central North Sea.

+This species is found on sand, mud-sand or gravel substrates at depths between 20 and 300 m.
+It can also be found in the lower layers of sediment at the bottom of lakes, oceans and streams.
+The tub gurnard tends to go through migratory movements within its depth range during the year, occupying shallower depths in the spring and summer and moving to deeper waters in the winter.
+After completing an experiment based on the gurnard's dependency, subjects found that it migrates between habitats of different salinity throughout its life cycle.
+This shows its ability to adapt to different environments and explains why the distribution of the tub gurnard is very large.
 During the summer the tub gurnard may spend more time closer to the surface in water as shallow as 10 m and the juveniles can be found in brackish water in lagoons, estuaries and even the lower reaches of rivers.
-The juveniles also are more concentrated in shallow waters, where food is abundant.
-Spatial separation between adults and juveniles were observed in Tub Gurnards with this species being the most pronounced in distance, as adults were more dispersed towards offshore sites.
-Parasitic roundworm Hysterothylacium aduncum, found in the tub gurnard stomach, is typical for fish from south eastern Baltic.
+Juveniles are also more concentrated in shallow waters, where food is relatively abundant.
+Spatial separation between adults and juveniles has also been observed in tub gurnards, with this species being the most pronounced in distance, as adults were more dispersed towards offshore sites.

+The parasitic roundworm Hysterothylacium aduncum, found in the tub gurnard's stomach, is typical for fish from the southeastern Baltic Sea.
 Benthic fish are known to serve as second intermediate hosts.